righettod/burp-piper-custom-scripts/README.md

 A script to download all the assemblies, is generated in the same time:
 * For Windows is PowerShell.
-* For Others is Bash.
+* For other is Bash.

 ![extract-blazor-webassembly-assemblies](images/extract-blazor-webassembly-assemblies.png)